mattmarietta/signal_service_trial/DIAGNOSIS.md

 ## Testing Validation

 All changes were tested locally:
-1. ✅ Both services start successfully with Redis running
+1. Both services start successfully with Redis running
-2. ✅ Health checks return 200 OK
+2. Health checks return 200 OK
-3. ✅ Logging endpoint accepts events and persists to JSONL
+3. Logging endpoint accepts events and persists to JSONL
-4. ✅ Integrity service validates events and stores in SQLite
+4. Integrity service validates events and stores in SQLite
-5. ✅ Anomaly detection logs warnings for high-frequency events
+5. Anomaly detection logs warnings for high-frequency events
-6. ✅ Graceful degradation when router service is unavailable
+6. Graceful degradation when router service is unavailable

 ---

-## Summary

-This codebase is a **well-architected prototype** that needs production hardening.
-The changes focus on **correctness** (fixing the SQLAlchemy bug), **reliability** (config validation, I/O safety), and **observability** (structured logging, health checks).

-The system demonstrates good engineering practices:
-- Graceful degradation for downstream failures
-- Separation of concerns (logging vs. integrity)
-- Retry logic for transient failures

-Key improvements make it **production-ready**:
-- Services won't silently degrade
-- Operators can monitor and debug effectively
-- Data durability is guaranteed